 A pest control company is seeing great results from a program that incorporates a variety of customer touch points.
 After a customer books an appointment, the system sends that customer an email with a photo of the technician scheduled to make the service call.

 “(Customers) will open the email while they’re still on the phone, and it really familiarizes things very quickly,” Kevin Kordek, president and CEO of A-Active Termite and Pest Control, said in the article.
 “It takes away that uncomfortable feeling of “Who’s going to be showing up at my home?'”

 Did you catch that?
 They check the email “while they’re still on the phone.”
 These new customer-service options have not replaced the telephone.
 They simply have enhanced the customers’ overall experience after they call.

 To keep your marketing and customer service in tip-top shape, you need a holistic approach: print, TV and radio ads; a great website; social media; mobile and the telephone.
 Even with all of the modern, technological approaches, surveys show many customers still prefer to start with a phone call.

-Strategic on-hold messages ensure that phone call delivers results, even when you have to hit the “Hold” button.
+Strategic on hold messaging ensure that phone call delivers results, even when you have to hit the “Hold” button.
 Marketing on hold helps a business:

-On Hold Company’s unique approach to on-hold marketing helps businesses of all types, from Fortune 500 firms with multiple locations to local mom-and-pop shops.
+On Hold Company’s unique approach to on hold messaging helps businesses of all types, from Fortune 500 firms with multiple locations to local mom-and-pop shops.
 So go ahead, give us a good workout.
 We’re up for the challenge.